 Under (C.G.S.) §53a-64bb, second-degree strangulation occurs when someone intentionally restricts another person’s breathing or blood flow by taking hold of them by the neck or obstructing their nose or mouth.
 A Wilton lawyer may be able to argue that someone accused of second-degree strangulation acted negligently or recklessly and therefore lacked the necessary intent for this felony offense.
 This offense is a Class D felony.
 It is punishable by up to five years of imprisonment, a fine of up to $5,000, and/or a period of up to 3 years’ probation.
 This serious felony charge will show up on background checks and can also affect your ability to get housing or secure employment.

 A person commits first-degree strangulation when certain aggravating factors are present.
 Some aggravating factors include:

 This offense is a Class C felony punishable by a minimum sentence of one year in prison up to a maximum of ten years.
 Additionally, the court could impose a fine of up to $10,000 and/or impose up to 3 years of probation.

 Contact a Wilton Strangulation Attorney Today

-If you were arrested for strangulation or suffocation in Wilton, you need a strong defense.
+If you were arrested for strangulation or suffocation, you need a strong defense.
 A conviction could lead to serious penalties and create a permanent criminal record that damages your personal and professional reputation.